GutiSoftware/Extended-precision-in-Delphi/README.md

 The files in the Repository (SysUtils.dcu and System.SysUtils.dcu), are already changed to the new version to compile programs showing data in up to 19 decimal digits.

 Added file SysUtilsPatch.exe (and a new branch with the delphi project) to replace bytes the in System.dcu file (or similar depending on your delphi version).
+The code has been improved too.

 Added file FPUCodecommented.pdf